About New Freeport — In Depth

 Frequently Asked Questions

 To register to vote in New Freeport, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Greene County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in New Freeport, contact the Greene County Clerk's office for schedules and ballot information.
+For local county and state elections (New Freeport is an unincorporated community in Greene County and does not hold municipal elections), contact the Greene County Clerk's office for schedules and ballot information.

 Property records for New Freeport, Pennsylvania are maintained by the Greene Board of Assessment Appeals's Office and the Greene Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Greene County, including parcels in New Freeport.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Greene Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Greene County offices at the county courthouse.
 The Greene County Treasurer handles property tax payments and tax sale information.